quicwg/base-drafts/draft-ietf-quic-qpack.md

 An endpoint MAY avoid creating a decoder stream if its decoder sets the maximum capacity of the dynamic table to zero.

-An endpoint MUST allow its peer to create both the encoder and decoder streams even if the connection's settings prevent their use.
+An endpoint MUST allow its peer to create an encoder stream and a decoder stream even if the connection's settings prevent their use.

 ## Encoder Instructions {#encoder-instructions}